John-TRI1/BugFreeBrigade2/Team Project One/planning.md

 # Feature List

-### Must Have features:
+## Must Have features:

-1. Game selection - Allows a user who enters the website to choose from a pre-defined list of games before submitting their score
+1. Game selection - Allows a user who enters the website to choose from a pre-defined list of games before submitting their score.
 2. Score submission - A User will enter their score for the game that they have chosen.
 3. User Rankings - Score are ranked from highest - lowest  based on the game chosen.
 4. Our Leaderboard a relatively simple yet defined table showing the score, name, and rank of a user.

 ## Should have features

+1. Basic CSS Styling - The app has simple but visually structured UI.
+2. Success Message - Displays a message confirming the score was submitted.
+3. API Endpoint - Returns leaderboard data in JSON format.

 ## Nice To have Features

-##
+1. Delete Score (Admin Only) - Admins can remove incorrect scoes.
+2. Filter/Search Scores - Users can search for their name in the leaderboard.
+3. Top 3 Highlighted - Visually highlight the top 3 scores.

+# User Stories

+1. As a player, I want to see my rank and score on the leaderboard after submitting it, so I know how I compare to others.
+2. As a player, I want to submit my score after a game so that I can track my progression and improvement.
+3. As a developer, I want to use an API endpoint to access leaderboard data so that I can integrate it with other applications.

 # Database structure